UrbansurferOz/Rock-Fisherman/README.md

 ## 🆕 What’s New in v1.2

-- **Tides reliability**: Fetches daily extremes in small chunks (e.g., 3d + remaining) and aggregates to 7 days to reduce provider timeouts, while keeping hourly heights in a single request.
+- **Tides reliability**: Fetches daily extremes in small chunks (e.g., 3d + remaining) and aggregates to 7 days to reduce provider timeouts; hourly heights are fetched for 3 days in a single call.
 - **Loading state**: Tide chart shows a dedicated spinner while tide data loads.
 - **Optional debugging**: Enable `TIDE_DEBUG=1` (Scheme env var) to log tide requests and timings without exposing the API key.
 - **Docs**: README updated to reflect chunked tide fetching and 7‑day coverage.
+- **Performance**: Hourly tide heights limited to 3 days for faster, more reliable loads while daily extremes still cover 7 days.
+- **Resilience**: Tide requests use timeouts (12s/15s) and up to 3 retries with exponential backoff.
+- **Caching**: 10‑minute in‑memory cache keyed by rounded lat/lon/day serves data instantly after the app resumes; background fetch refreshes it.

 ## 🆕 What’s New in v1